Full name James Douglas Sheahan Neesham

 Born September 17, 1990, Auckland

-Major teams New Zealand, Auckland, Delhi Daredevils, Derbyshire, Guyana Amazon Warriors, Kolkata Knight Riders, New Zealand A, New Zealand Under-19s, New Zealand XI, Otago
+Major teams New Zealand, Auckland, Delhi Daredevils, Derbyshire, Derbyshire 2nd XI, Edmonton Royals, Guyana Amazon Warriors, Kent, Kent 2nd XI, Kings XI Punjab, Kolkata Knight Riders, Mumbai Indians, New Zealand A, New Zealand Under-19s, New Zealand XI, North Island, Otago, Pollard XI, Trinbago Knight Riders, Wellington

 Also known as Jimmy Neesham